-The purpose of a VC fund audit
+What is the purpose of a VC fund audit?

 The main purpose of a fund audit is to confirm that the fund’s general partners (GPs) are operating in accordance with the fund’s limited partnership agreement (LPA), and that the fund’s financials reflect this compliance.
 A clean audit is one that doesn’t turn up any surprises: It reassures the fund’s limited partners (LPs) that the GPs are managing the fund as agreed.

 A second purpose of an audit is to confirm the fund’s valuations of its portfolio companies, as well as the fund’s ownership position in them.
 Limited partners evaluate fund managers on the strength of their returns—but venture funds don’t typically generate returns until one or more of their portfolio companies is acquired or goes public.
 In the absence of such revenue, VCs instead report the estimated value of their fund assets to their LPs.
 An audit assures your fund’s investors that a neutral, third-party accounting firm has confirmed not only the fund’s financial statements, but also its assessment of its own success.

 Most venture funds go through audits either because it’s required by law or because at least one LP requires it as a condition of their investment.

 Audits required by law